Gay Parents As Good As Straight Ones

 “There’s considerable disagreement among sociologists as to what the consequences are of raising a child in a…single-sex family, whether that is harmful to the child or not,” Scalia declared.

 Benjamin Siegel says Scalia’s contention is—not to get too technical—baloney.

-Siegel, a School of Medicine professor of pediatrics, coauthored a report, published the week before the court case by the American Academy of Pediatrics, arguing that three decades of research concur that kids of gay parents are doing just fine.
+Siegel, a School of Medicine professor of pediatrics, coauthored a report, published by the American Academy of Pediatrics the week before the court case, arguing that three decades of research concur that kids of gay parents are doing just fine.